Who can use this capability

 - Click Update to accept the metadata changes.

 Once you add new metadata, it will be available for association with the templates in your project and can be included as part of the project intake and provisioning processes.

 Make Global Updates

-The Global Updates feature in Smartsheet Control Center (SCC) allows you to update project templates or metadata and cascade those changes automatically to existing projects—it allows the PMO Lead or PMO to configure the needed changes, test and verify the updates, and then push the updates to existing projects.
+The Global Updates feature in Smartsheet Control Center allows you to update project templates or metadata and cascade those changes automatically to existing projects—it allows the PMO Lead or PMO to configure the needed changes, test and verify the updates, and then push the updates to existing projects.
 These changes can be made for specific projects or across an entire project portfolio.

-You must be listed as a PMO Lead or PMO in the SCC configuration to make Global Updates.
-An existing PMO Lead can examine and update this list of user through the SCC Builder.
+You must be listed as a PMO Lead or PMO in the Control Center configuration to make Global Updates.
+An existing PMO Lead can examine and update this list of user through the Control Center Builder.
 For more information, see the question on Granting PMO access.

 The goal of Global Updates is to provide solution administrators a mechanism to maintain consistency across existing and new projects.
 For the initial release, three types of Global Updates are available:

 No. During the Apply Update stage, you can choose which projects you want to apply the update to.
 After it is done, the update will show a status of "Partially Applied" to indicate that it wasn’t applied to every project.